South Yorkshire Mayoral Combined Authority: Naming

 As part of the consultation process for the new authority, the UK government suggested the name South Yorkshire Combined Authority, which was rejected by the authorities who favoured the name Sheffield City Region Combined Authority.
 The government rejected this name as "misleading and inappropriate".
 The order presented to parliament to create the authority referred to it as the Barnsley, Doncaster, Rotherham, and Sheffield Combined Authority.
 The authority subsequently used the corporate name Sheffield City Region Combined Authority between April 2014 and May 2018 when it adopted the name Sheffield City Region Mayoral Combined Authority.
-In June 2021 the authority agreed to assume the name South Yorkshire Mayoral Combined Authority (SYMCA).
+In June 2021 the authority agreed to assume the name South Yorkshire Mayoral Combined Authority (SYMCA), which was enacted in September 2021.

+Police and crime commissioner

+The Mayor was vested with the police and crime commissioner functions for the South Yorkshire Police area from 7 May 2024.

 Combined Authority membership

 The Combined Authority consists of the four local authorities of South Yorkshire and the directly elected Mayor as constituent members, and the other authorities in the Sheffield City Region as non-constituent partners.
 Membership numbers are weighted to ensure a majority of South Yorkshire members, and non-constituent members may be excluded from some votes.
+The mayor is a member of the Mayoral Council for England and the Council of the Nations and Regions.

 The membership of the combined authority is as follows: